kddnewton/gemfilelint/README.md

 Or install it yourself as:

-    $ gem install gemlint
+    $ gem install gemfilelint

 ## Usage

-Run the `gemlint` executable either in the root of your repository that contains a Gemfile or specify a path to one.
+Run the `gemfilelint` executable either in the root of your repository that contains a Gemfile or specify a path to one.

 ## Development